deanwampler/command-line-arguments/README.markdown

       help     = "Other arguments",
       requiredFlag = true)

-    val args = Args(
+    val initialArgs = Args(
       "run-main CLASampleMain [options]",
       "Demonstrates the CLA API.",
-      """Note that --input and "others" are required.""", Seq(input, output, logLevel, path, things, Args.quietFlag, others)).parse(argstrings)
+      """Note that --input and "others" are required.""", Seq(input, output, logLevel, path, things, Args.quietFlag, others))

-    process(args, argstrings)
+    val finalArgs: Args = initialArgs.process(argstrings)
+    showResults(finalArgs)
   }
   ...
 }
 ```

 Each option is defined using a [com.concurrentthought.cla.Opt](src/main/scala/com/concurrentthought/cla/Opt.scala) value.
 In this case, there are helper methods in the `Opt` companion object for constructing options where the values are strings or numbers.
 The `string` and `int` helpers are used here for `String` and `Int` arguments, respectively).

 The arguments to each of these helpers (and also for `Opt[V].apply()` that they invoke) is the option name, used to retrieve the value later, a `Seq` of flags for command line invocation, an optional default value if the command-line argument isn't used (defaults to `None`), a help string (defaults to ""), and a boolean flag indicating whether or not the "option" is required (defaults to `false`, which is sort of the opposite behavior of the string DSL discussed previously).